Family Law Externship

 Bay Area Legal Services (BALS) (Tampa and St. Petersburg)

 Heart of Adoptions, Inc. (Tampa)

 *Students' preferences for placement location are considered.
-However, Professor DeBose assigns students based on a number of factors and students may be assigned to any location listed above.
-If a student is unable to serve at a particular placement location, they must state their reasons in the statement of interest attached to the application.
+However, assignments are made based on a number of factors and students may be assigned to any location listed above.
+If a student is unable to serve at a particular placement location, they must state their reasons in the cover letter attached to the application.

 Please note: Placements with family law judges are made through the Florida Circuit Court (Trial) externship.

 - Weekly Externship seminar - Mondays, 4:55 p.m. - 5:55 p.m.;

 - 3-4 reflective papers through the semester;

 - additional requirements as determined by overseeing professor

 - Successful completion of all first-year required courses;

 - Be in good academic standing;